vidhikakani/edvora_fullstack_assessment/README.md

 We require you to create the assessment using FastAPI and React.js.
 We would also like you to not use tools such as Firebase/Hasura to simplify the development.

+# Download and install required tools/software
+1. PostgreSQL
+2. Node.js
+3. Python/Anaconda

+# Steps to run:
+1. git clone <project_url> && cd edvora_fullstack_assessment
+2. cd api
+3. pip install -r requirements.txt
+4. Open command prompt in /api directory and run the following commands
+    a. python
+    b. from services import services
+    c. services.create_database()
+    d. exit()
+5. python -m uvicorn main:app --reload

+# Features implemented
+1. Ability for a user to Login/Signup
+2. Ability to view logged-in user
+3. Display list of pokemons
+4. Load more pokemons on demand
+5. Use secure api to store user's favorite pokemons on database
+6. Use secure api to delete user's favorite pokemon
+7. Ability for user to logout